 Understanding and managing team constraints are vital for improving team performance and ensuring the successful completion of tasks.

-Enabling constraints, on the other hand, are limitations or restrictions that facilitate the system’s behaviour and can be guidelines, rules, or protocols.
+Enabling constraints are limitations or restrictions that facilitate the system’s behaviour and can be guidelines, rules, or protocols.
 Enabling constraints can improve the performance and efficiency of the system or team by providing structure and direction.